Damilaresanni/Damilaresanni/README.md

 - 👋 Hi, I’m @Damilaresanni
-- 👀 I’m interested in python, php, laravel, django,and javascript.
+- 👀 I'm a passionate backend developer with a strong foundation in Python, PHP, Laravel, and Django.
-- 🌱 I’m currently learning javascript.
+- 🌱 While I'm currently expanding my knowledge in Software architecture and API design ,my core expertise lies in building robust backends for web applications.
 - 💞️ I’m looking to collaborate on backend projects
 - 📫 How to reach me via twitter @Damilarebits